akijoey/library/README.md

 # library

-Books management system powered by Spring Boot and Vue.
+Books management system powered by Spring and Vue.

 ## Installation